amadanso/music-project/README.md

 Existing Features

 Navbar at top of screen.
-The navbar is not in a position, since the links scroll the existing page as opposed to opening new ones.
+The navbar is not in a fixed position, since the links scroll to the existing page as opposed to opening new ones.
 It has the  functionality to become a dropdown on smaller screen sizes.

 Smooth scroll JavaScript
 Added to allow smooth scrolling on links to section of the page across all browsers.